 But, not everyone has this luxury.
 That’s probably why you’re typing your questions into the endless void of the internet, rather than messaging a mate.
 That’s okay: the internet fairies have brought us together for a reason.

-We thought the best way to answer your questions about hiking tips for beginners was to find some hiking experts.
+We thought the best way to answer your questions about beginner hiking tips was to find some hiking experts.
 We’d have a chat with them on your behalf, ask them what they wish they’d known when they started out.
 Or see what they’d tell someone new to hiking.
 It’s time to meet your four experts…

 Hiking Tips for Beginners: Meet the Experts

 First up, Nick Ray has been an Outward Bound Instructor for twelve years in UK and Africa.
 Outward Bound is a not-for-profit organisation that puts on adventurous activity courses for young people.
 He’s led groups into wild places for over thirty years.

 Never happier than when sleeping under the stars, Sarah Ryan has built her life around adventure.
 A mountain leader and outdoor journalist currently based in Edinburgh, she has camped her way across some of the wildest places in the UK and runs wild camping retreats in the Highlands.

 Next up is Quintin Lake, an award-winning photographer who believes that long journeys undertaken on foot are the best way to understand the world.
 He’s currently 91% (that’s very specific!) into The Perimeter: a photography project based on walking 10,000km around the coast of Britain with a tent.

 Last but by no means least is Nic Hardy.
 She quit her job and sold her house to embark on a year of adventuring in the UK and further afield, climbing all 282 Munro mountains in the summer of 2019.
 When she started out, she was fairly new to hiking – what a learning curve!